*Online information session on June 30 at 1:00 p.m. Sign up here

 Krin Haglund is a circus artist, actress, and director based in Montreal.
 Her work, characterized by a deep connection with the audience, explores the intersection of character, comedy, and acrobatics.
 She has worked with leading companies including Les 7 Doigts, Cirque Éloize, and Cirque du Soleil, and played Ms. Martel in the television series Big Top Academy.

-Her recent directing credits include Off Balance, Deep Dish, and the Montreal Clown Festival Gala, as well as productions featuring numerous professional acrobats and clowns.
-With her company The Radiant, she has produced Cirque Prom, Eat Sweet Feet, and her solo show The Rendez-Vous.
-A graduate of Smith College and trained at the San Francisco Clown Conservatory, she is the first woman to have performed on the Cyr wheel and continues to take the stage as a clown, drinking wine with her feet.
+Her recent productions include Off Balance, Deep Dish, and the Montreal Clown Festival Gala, as well as collaborations with numerous professional acrobats and clowns.
+With her company, The Radiant, she has produced Cirque Prom, Eat Sweet Feet, and her solo show The Rendez-Vous.
+A graduate of Smith College and a trainee at the San Francisco Clown Conservatory, she is the first woman to have performed on the Cyr wheel and continues to take the stage as a clown, drinking wine with her feet.

 Please feel free to contact Anne-Marie Hivert at coordo@enpiste.ca if you have any questions.